Being Cabin Crew | The Ugly Truth Part 4

 I had forgotten about the post from a few days earlier and having already been deleted by I.T at the request of the CEO, it was no longer visible.
 I thought maybe it was something from the article I had written on Judaism to share with my crew.

 With the Jewish New Year being a few days earlier I wished Jack Shana Tova.
 It’s a New Year’s greeting in Hebrew.
-People usually respond with the same greeting, he didn’t.
+People usually respond with the same greeting.
+He didn’t.

 New Year is an important period in the Jewish calendar.
 It’s a time for doing good deeds, reflecting on past mistakes and making amends with others.